moom0o/ccSpigot/README.md

 # ccSpigot
+A paper fork that aims to prevent skylight lag and allow changing the server brand.
 # Config options
 ### disable-light-updates
 Disable ALL light updates!
 This will prevent all the lag that comes from them, however you may some some broken lighting.
 Players are advised to use fullbright.